 Reviews from friends and family could result in the reviews being taken down or much, much worse.
 Plus, let's face it, there’s nothing that looks more suspicious than a bunch of gushing 5 star reviews from people all sharing the same surname!

 You do not want friends and family buying your book either if they don’t normally buy books in your genre as that can play havoc with your ‘also boughts’.
-If your mum is desperate to buy a copy, encourage her to wait a couple of months until the algorithm works out which books to show alongside yours and where to show your book.
+If your grandma is desperate to buy a copy, encourage her to wait a couple of months until the algorithms work out which books to show alongside yours and where to show your book.

-Beyond buying and reviewing your book, which you don’t want friends and family to do, there’s not a great deal else they can help you with (imaginative, out-of-the-box ideas aside), so this is not something that you need to worry about when writing under a pen name.
+Beyond buying and reviewing your book, which you don’t want friends and family to do, there’s not a great deal else they can help you with (imaginative, out-of-the-box ideas aside), so this is not something that you need to worry about when looking to market books under a pen name.

 Define your strategy